gocd-contrib/gocd-build-status-notifier/README.md

 ## Configuration

-- You will see `Github Pull Requests status notifier` / `Stash Pull Requests status notifier` / `Gerrit Change Set status notifier` / `GitLab Feature Branch status notifier`  on plugin listing page
+- You will see `Github Pull Requests status notifier` / `Stash Pull Requests status notifier` / `Gerrit Change Set status notifier` / `GitLab Feature Branch status notifier` / `Gitea Pull Requests status notifier`  on plugin listing page
 ![Plugins listing page][1]

 - You can configure the plugin (this feature requires GoCD version >= v15.2, use system properties to configure the plugin).
 The details should be as follows: